xinqilee/REPL/README.md

 >>> greeting.greet("Pythonista")
 ```

-## TASK 1 implement additional functionality and test it.
+## TASK 2 implement additional functionality and test it.

 Now say that you want to add a new argument to your function.
 The argument will be a `Boolean flag` that allows printing the `greeting message in uppercase letters`.

-** Handle the list of names.
+**Handle the list of names instead of str.**

 ```
 >>> import importlib